Scarborough Board of Education

 The Scarborough Board of Education (SBE, commonly known as School District 16), formally the Board of Education for the City of Scarborough is the former public-secular school district serving Scarborough, Ontario, Canada.
 The board was founded in 1954 through a merger of the Scarborough Collegiate and Township School Boards.

 As of 1996, the SBE had served over 81,000 students and 8,300 employed staff.
 It was the largest school board in the former Metro Toronto.

 In 1998, the SBE was merged into the Toronto District School Board.
 The former SBE offices in Borough Drive. remain in use today by the TDSB as the East Education Office.

 History

-Scarborough's first schools were built in Hough's Corners, West Hill, Woburn, L'Amoreaux and Finch /McCowan.
-Later in 1914, three more schools in Southwest Scarborough, Scarborough Village and Agincourt were built.
+Scarborough's first schools were scattered across: